Costa Luminosa accidents and incidents

 |21 November 2018||Boat Rescue|

-On November 21, 2018, the cruise liner responded to a distress signal and helped the Hellenic Coast Guard in the rescue of crew from a fish carrier.
-The cargo ship was on fire and adrift.
-The ship (Kilic 1, built 1986, Turkey-flagged) suffered an engine room fire accident in the evening of November 20, while en-route from Tunisia to Turkey, approx 15 km (9 ml) southeast of Cape Matapan (mainland Greece's southernmost point).
+On November 21, 2018, at around midnight the cruise liner responded to a distress signal and helped the Hellenic Coast Guard in the rescue of crew from a live fish carrier.
+The cargo ship (Kilic 1, built 1986, Turkey-flagged) suffered an engine room fire accident in the evening of November 20, while en-route from Tunisia to Turkey, approx 15 km (9 ml) southeast of Cape Matapan (mainland Greece's southernmost point).
+The vessel was on fire and adrift.

 The incident occurred during 7-day Mediterranean cruise (itinerary Nov 17-24) roundtrip from homeport Venice to Bari, Piraeus-Athens, Katakolon, Kotor (Montenegro) and Split (Croatia).